UMBCSAD/UMBCSAD.github.io/greenbank.md

 ### Installing and Connecting

+Note: If the VPN client asks you whether you want to save the password, for now, leave that unchecked (do not save password), since we'll be changing your password in a minute.

-- **Windows**: Go here https://openvpn.net/community-downloads/ and grab the Windows 64-bit MSI installer and install it.
+- **Windows**: Go here [https://openvpn.net/community-downloads/](https://openvpn.net/community-downloads/) and grab the Windows 64-bit MSI installer and install it.
 You should see OpenVPN GUI in your start menu now; open it.
 It should pop up a little screen with a lock on it in your notifications tray, like [this](https://i.imgur.com/6TB126q.png).
 Right-click on it, and click `Import File...`.
 Find the `.ovpn` file you were given (it should be something like `sadgreenbank-yourname-2021-02-06.ovpn`) and import it.
 Then hit Connect.
 Log in with the username and password we gave you.
 If there's a failure/error you might need to reboot your machine (or restart the Service, but reboot is easier).
-- **Mac**: Go here https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/ and scroll to `OpenVPN Connect v3` and grab the `OpenVPN Connect v3 for macOS` installer.
+- **Mac**: Go here [https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/](https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/) and scroll to `OpenVPN Connect v3` and grab the `OpenVPN Connect v3 for macOS` installer.
 Install it and use the GUI to import the `.ovpn` file and connect.
 Log in with the username and password we gave you.
-- **Linux**: Instructions are available here https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-linux/.
+- **Linux**: Instructions are available here [https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-linux/](https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-linux/).
 Generally you should probably install the OpenVPN Client using the package manager for your particular distro.
 Follow the instructions and run the appropriate command to connect, probably `openvpn --config [yourfilegoeshere].ovpn`.
 Log in with the username and password we gave you.
 - **BSD**: IDK google it
 - **Plan 9**: wha- 👀